Meet the APH Team

 Karen Buchinger, DVM

+I sold Alameda Pet Hospital to Dr. Wagner at the end of 2020, after owning it for 23 wonderful years.
+Now I can focus on being a general practitioner to help all the dogs and cats that need us, and in my new spare time I plan to resume hobbies long-forgotten.
 I grew up in California and have always had animals around me.
 It seemed natural I should become a veterinarian.
 I enjoy spending time with my partner, playing with our dogs and cats, and being outdoors.
 I also love to travel and see new places.
-But when I am working I like being a general practitioner, so I can help all those dogs and cats who need us.

 Kristen Harris, DVM